You'll spend a few days during this class in a classroom. But more often you'll be out and about in London, learning on the go.

 -- A visit to Oxford University Press, a train ride away from London in the college town of Oxford, gives a look at how book publishing grew up in England and helped advance literacy there and in the rest of Europe.

--- Wimbledon is alive with activity planning for its annual Grand Slam tournament while those across town at the Twickenham soccer stadium have all eyes on the World Cup 2018 in Russia.
-In either venue, we get the grand tour of the grounds and a behind the scenes look at the planning for such auspicious sporting events.
+-- Wimbledon is already alive with activity planning for its annual Grand Slam tournament while those across town at Twickenham stadium have all eyes focused on the world of soccer and rugby.
+In both venues, we get the grand tour of the grounds and a behind the scenes look at the planning for such auspicious sporting events.

 -- A chat with the managing partner of an advertising concern, Rooster Punk, allows the chance to see an alternative way of marketing today's products, services and concerns.